agentcommunity/docs/content/docs/aid/index.md

 AID creates a seamless experience for everyone in the ecosystem.

-> For Users: It Just Works — no setup wizard, no MCP copy‑pasting.
+!!! user "For Users: It Just Works - no setup wizard, no MCP copy-pasting."

->
+    You want to connect your Notion to a new AI assistant.
+You type `notion.so`.
+The connection happens automatically.
+Your experience is instant.

-> For Agents: Autonomous discovery — the foundation for true agent‑to‑agent interoperability.
+!!! agent "For Agents: Autonomous Discovery - the foundation for true agent-to-agent interoperability"

+    As an autonomous agent, you're tasked with analyzing a dataset stored in a Supabase project.
+You don't need to be pre-configured.
+You can programmatically discover the `supabase.com` agent endpoint, negotiate a connection, and complete your task.

 ---